What is Debtor Days Ratio?

 In contrast, A/R is from the balance sheet, which is a snapshot of the assets, liabilities, and equity at a specific point in time.

-In order to match the timing covered in the numerator and denominator, we use the average, but using the ending balance is also acceptable in most cases.
+To match the timing covered in the numerator and denominator, we use the average, but using the ending balance is also acceptable in most cases.

 Debtor Days Calculator — Excel Template